 In a series of videos you will view an unreal ceremony that occurred in 2004 when for the first time ever, a group of Hindus were allowed to commandeer the Shrine of Fatima for pagan worship.

-The following is a rare presentation by the author, who was there fifteen years ago and caught it on video for you.
+The following is a rare presentation by the author, who was there seventeen years ago and caught it on video for you.

 From all accounts, they were not noisy or unruly.
 Beforehand, the author Mr. Valentine had heard about the story, but nothing tops it until you actually see the videos.
 It may sound harmless, but an unbroken teaching of the saints and popes and doctors of the Church had instructed that idolatry is wrong and not to be taken lightly, yet the Hindu ritual took place, the exact spot where the Blessed Mother appeared to the three children in 1917.
 To a devout Hindu, there is no single mother of God, in their avenue of worship, they possess many Gods.
 The opening setting is of the travelers going by bus to Fatima.